 • First aid kit (Bandages, Antiseptic Wipes, Antibiotic Ointment)

-7. Miscellaneous Must-have Items:
+Miscellaneous Must-have Items:

-When gearing up for a winter getaway, it’s crucial to remember that packing goes beyond the essentials.
+When gearing up for a winter getaway, it’s good to remember that packing goes beyond the essentials.
 It’s not just about warm clothing and travel documents; there are some miscellaneous items that will greatly enhance your winter adventure.

 These little helpers can make your journey not only more convenient but also more enjoyable.